A Unified Approach for Minimizing Composite Norms: Introduction

-where the $\ell_0$-norm $\norm{x}_0 = \sum_{i=1}^n \ones(x_i \neq 0)$.
-Recently, Cand\'{e}s, Romberg and Tao~\cite{Can06_1J, Can06_2J, Can06_3J} and Donoho~\cite{Don06_1J} have shown that, when the target signal $x_0$ is $s$-sparse, i.e. only $s$ of the $n$ components are non-zeros, the matrix $A \in \reals^{q \times n}$ has $q = \cO(s\ln(n))$ and is chosen randomly according to a specified set of distributions, the sparse target signal $x_0$ is the optimal solution of the LP~(\ref{eq:l1_minimization}) with very high probability.
-Thus, $x_0$ can be recovered by solving an LP, and therefore, in theory signal recovery is very efficient.
-In practice, however, solving such LPs is hard because the matrix $A$ in \eqref{eq:l1_minimization} is large and dense, and in addition these LPs are often ill-conditioned.
-Thus, general purpose simplex-based LP solvers are not able to efficiently solve~(\ref{eq:l1_minimization}).
-The measurement matrix $A$ in CS applications has a lot of structure, in particular the matrix-vector multiplication $Ax$ and $A^Ty$ can be computed efficiently.
-Recently, a number of different algorithms have been proposed to exploit this structural fact to efficiently solve~\eqref{eq:l1_minimization}~\cite{Ser09_1J,AybatI09:SPA,Dau08_1J,Wri07_1J,Yin07_1R,Yin08_1J,Boy07_1R,Ber08_1J,Wen09_1R,Yin08_2J}.
+where the $\ell_0$-norm $\norm{x}_0 = \sum_{i=1}^n \ones(x_i \neq 0)$ and $\ones(\cdot)$ is equal to 1 if the argument is true, 0 otherwise.
+Recently, Cand\'{e}s, Romberg and Tao~\cite{Can06_1J, Can06_2J, Can06_3J} and Donoho~\cite{Don06_1J} have shown that, if the target signal $x_0$ is $s$-sparse, i.e. $\norm{x_0}_0=s$, the matrix $A \in \reals^{q \times n}$ has $q = \cO(s\log(n))$ and is chosen randomly according to a specific set of distributions, then, with very high probability, the sparse target signal $x_0$ is the unique optimal solution of the basis pursuit problem~(\ref{ch3_eq:l1_minimization}).
+Thus, $x_0$ can be recovered by solving a linear program~(LP), and therefore, in theory, signal recovery is very efficient.
+In practice, however, simplex and interior point based general purpose LP solvers are unable to solve such LPs efficiently because the matrix $A$ in \eqref{ch3_eq:l1_minimization} is large, dense, and often ill-conditioned.
+The measurement matrix $A$ in many CS applications has a lot of structure, in particular, the matrix-vector multiplication $Ax$ and $A^Ty$ can be computed efficiently in $\cO(n\log(n))$ time.
+Recently, a number of different algorithms have been proposed to exploit this structural fact to efficiently solve~\eqref{ch3_eq:l1_minimization}~\cite{Aybat12,AybatI09:SPA,Dau08_1J,Wri07_1J,Yin07_1R,Yin08_1J,Boy07_1R,Ber08_1J,Wen09_1R,Yin08_2J} .
+Note that the ``noisy'' basis pursuit problem